questionmark/qm-oap-docs/src/deliveryodata/answer.rst

     model but contain only a subset of the properties.
 They are read only in OData.

+    The Answer entity is a media link entity.
+The value of an Answer entity (obtained by appending /$value to the entity's URL) is the full answer given by the participant (for constructed response questions).
+See below for an example of how to obtain this.

     ..  od:prop::   QuestionID  Edm.Int64
         :key:
         :notnull: